EUNIC members' online offerings during #StayAtHome

 - The Danish music group HeartBeat Group has sent a creative borderless wish to the children in Wuhan in cooperation with the Danish Cultural Institute: watch the video.

 - The Latvian Institute organised a hackathon focused on the role of IT in contributing to stop the Covid-19 outbreak.
-The event lasts until tonight, and you can still join here on Slack.
+Find more on their Slack hub.

 - The Spanish Institute for Cinema and Audiovisual Arts is giving free access to recently restored Spanish masterpieces through their national archive, la Filmoteca: watch them on their Vimeo profile.